 How to treat a Burn:

-- Cool the burn, under cold running water for at least 20 minutes.
+- Immediately cool the burn, under cold running water for at least 20 minutes.
 Cooling the burn will significantly reduce pain, tissue damage, swelling and the risk of scarring.

-- Cover the burn with cling or clear clean plastic bag.
+- Cover the burn with cling or a sterile dressing.
 This helps prevent infection by keeping the area clean.
 Cling film will also not stick onto a burn.

 - Call 999/112 for an ambulance if necessary.
 See above.